MoinDalvs/Neural_Networks_From_Scratch/README.md

 + It’s not possible to use backpropagation as the derivative of the function is a constant and has no relation to the input x.
 + All layers of the neural network will collapse into one if a linear activation function is used.
 No matter the number of layers in the neural network, the last layer will still be a linear function of the first layer.
 So, essentially, a linear activation function turns the neural network into just one layer.

+It doesn’t help with the complexity or various parameters of usual data that is fed to the neural networks.

 #### C. Non Linear Neural Network Activation Function